-- Venture Capital

 - Short Selling

-- Mezzanine Debt
+- o Mezzanine Debt

 - Commodities and Futures

-- Equity Market Neutral
+- o Equity Market Neutral

 - Structured Credit Products

 - Convertible Arbitrage

-- Special Situations
+- o Infrastructure

-- o Real Estate (Public & Private)
+- Real Estate (Public & Private)

-- Master Limited Partnerships

-The foregoing allowable strategies may be pursued in any manner including through collective investment vehicles such as hedge funds, funds of hedge funds, private equity (i.e. LBO, Venture, Mezzanine Debt, etc.) funds and funds of funds, real estate funds and funds of funds, commodity pools, and structured credit products such as equity CDOs.
+- The foregoing allowable strategies may be pursued in any manner including through collective investment vehicles such as hedge funds, funds of hedge funds, private equity (i.e. LBO, Venture, Mezzanine Debt, etc.) funds and funds of funds, real estate funds and funds of funds, commodity pools, and structured credit products such as equity CDOs.

-Allowable Investments: The above referenced strategies may include, but are not limited to, investments (directly or indirectly) in the following: common and preferred stocks, options, warrants, convertible securities, foreign securities, foreign currencies, commodities, commodity futures, financial futures, derivatives, mortgage-backed and mortgage-related securities, real estate, bonds (both investment-grade and non-investment-grade, including high-yield debt, distressed or other securities) and other assets.
+- Allowable Investments: The above referenced strategies may include, but are not limited to, investments (directly or indirectly) in the following: common and preferred stocks, options, warrants, convertible securities, foreign securities, foreign currencies, commodities, commodity futures, financial futures, derivatives, mortgage-backed and mortgage-related securities, real estate, bonds (both investment-grade and non-investment-grade, including high-yield debt, distressed or other securities) and other assets.
 Strategies may utilize short-selling and leverage.

-- Risk Acknowledgement: The Regents and the Committee acknowledge that: (1) alternative investments can be highly illiquid and may engage in leveraging and other speculative investment practices, which may involve volatility of returns and significant risk of loss, including the potential for loss of the principal invested; (2) that there is no secondary market currently available for interests in most alternative investments and that there may be restrictions imposed by the fund on transferring such interests as stated in the fund's private placement memorandum or prospectus; (3) that investing in alternative investments is only suitable for experienced and sophisticated investors who are willing to bear the high economic risks of the investment and that this organization qualifies as such an investor; (4) that it will carefully review and consider all potential risks before investing including the following specific risks: - loss of all or a substantial portion of the investment due to leveraging, shortselling, or other speculative practices; - lack of liquidity as there may be no secondary market for the investments; - volatility of returns; - o restrictions on transferring interests in the investments; - potential lack of diversification and resulting higher risk due to concentration of trading authority when a single advisor is utilized; - o absence of information regarding valuations and pricing; - complex tax structures and delays in tax reporting; - o less regulation and higher fees than mutual funds; and, - investment advisor risk.
+- Risk Acknowledgement: The Regents and the Committee acknowledge that: (1) alternative investments can be highly illiquid and may engage in leveraging and other speculative investment practices, which may involve volatility of returns and significant risk of loss, including the potential for loss of the principal invested; (2) that there is no secondary market currently available for interests in most alternative investments and that there may be restrictions imposed by the fund on transferring such interests as stated in the fund's private placement memorandum or prospectus; (3) that investing in alternative investments is only suitable for experienced and sophisticated investors who are willing to bear the high economic risks of the investment and that this organization qualifies as such an investor; (4) that it will carefully review and consider all potential risks before investing including the following specific risks:

+- loss of all or a substantial portion of the investment due to leveraging, shortselling, or other speculative practices;

+- o lack of liquidity as there may be no secondary market for the investments;

+- volatility of returns;

+- o restrictions on transferring interests in the investments;

+- potential lack of diversification and resulting higher risk due to concentration of trading authority when a single advisor is utilized;

+- absence of information regarding valuations and pricing; - less regulation and higher fees than mutual funds, and - o Investment advisor risk